DOJ and Google clash on opening day of high-stakes monopoly trial

 "They knew this conduct crossed antitrust lines," Dintzer added, accusing Google of destroying documents to hide its practice of shutting out competition.

-Dintzer said evidence will show that Google knowingly created and amended contracts to keep Google as the default search engine across desktop and mobile devices such as the iPhone, and restricted iPhone maker Apple (AAPL) from evolving a search competitor.
+Dintzer said evidence will show that Google knowingly created and amended contracts to keep Google as the default search engine across desktop and mobile devices such as the iPhone, and restricted iPhone maker Apple (AAPL) from evolving as a search competitor.

 The practice, he said, allowed Google to gobble up so much data that rivals couldn't fairly compete.